anthonyegwu/ng-gotax/README.md

 ## How to use

-Impirt the module to your Module:
+Import the module to your Module and provide the service urls:

 ```
 import {GotaxModule} from "gotax"

 @NgModule({